 Those taking the test will be supervised by trained staff and volunteers.
-The lateral flow devices are easy to undertake, using a swab of your nose and throat.
-For those who are unable to self-swab please refer to the Mass Testing Guidance for Specialist Settings for further information about options.
+The lateral flow device tests are quick and easy to undertake, using a swab of your nose and throat.
+For those who are unable to self-swab, please refer to the Mass Testing Guidance for Specialist Settings for further information about options.
 Results (which take around half an hour from testing) will be shared directly with the individual participant.
 The school will inform the pupil of a positive test result.

 Where participants are under 16, parents or legal guardians will also be informed.
-The pupil will also receive a text/email notification of a positive or negative result from the online NHS system.
+The pupil will also receive a [text/email] notification of a positive or negative result from the online NHS system.
 Tests are free of charge.